The Crooked Road to Dublin

 The Crooked Road to Dublin (Image of a curving Irish road).
 Illustration copyright 2026 Jonathan Lay. trailjams.org

-The Crooked Road to Dublin is a compact and energetic traditional Irish reel that has been widely played since the early recording era.
+The Crooked Road to Dublin is a compact and energetic traditional Irish reel that has been widely played for well over a century.
 The tune was recorded in New York in 1927 by the great Sligo fiddler Michael Coleman, whose 78-rpm recordings helped establish much of the core session repertoire still heard today.
 Coleman learned most of his tunes in Ireland before emigrating in 1914, so the melody almost certainly belongs to the older traditional repertoire rather than to a modern composer.

 The Illustration above shows a crooked Irish road.
 This particular road is at The Gap of Dunloe, County Kerry, Ireland.
 That’s just about as far from Dublin as you can get and still be on the same island.